mathisfun2048/prize-pics/tests/tests_readme.md

 This is just documentation for all the tests so that you can troubleshoot as needed

+for running thise, make sure you're on the test directory

 ## test_display.py

 ### What it Does